 R-S

-Ream: 500 sheets of paper.
+Ream: The collective term for 500 sheets of paper.

 Satin Finish: A smooth and soft finish over the paper.